 This is a full-time position located in Austin, TX at YAL’s HQ.
 YAL’s office hours are 9:00 AM to 6:00 PM CT every weekday.

-The fall term runs from September 16 through December 18.
+The summer term runs from May 20 through August 20.

 YAL Interns earn $1,800 per month of your internship.